Workday/canvas-kit/modules/_labs/core/react/lib/theming/README.md

 The `CanvasProvider` accepts a full or partial theme object to give a branded look to the component library.
 Pass your theme into `createCanvasTheme` and use the return value for the `theme` prop.

+If you only set a `main` color, the rest of the respective palette will be automatically generated (note text `contrast` color will always return white if not specified).

 Example:

 ```tsx